 Assuming that you pass the assessment centre, you will wait for a few more days until you are notified about where to report for training.
 This will mark the beginning of a long period of intensive training.
 You will undergo some rigorous theory work, as well as hands-on training with different types of trains and their associated systems.

-Once they have the job, training is currently almost 6 months.
+Once they have the job, training to become a London Underground Train Driver is currently almost 6 months.
 Training outside of London can take up to 12 months.

 Training covers hands-on driver training with an instructor, driving theory and safety training.
 You will have to complete a Personal Track Safety Certificate, as well as an NVQ Level 2 in Rail Transport Operations (Driving) before your training is complete.

 WORKING CONDITIONS ON THE LONDON UNDERGROUND